 In considering information gathering, the Committee may evaluate the following elements:

-How essential is this information for the consideration of the specific issue Before planning how to obtain the nec- essary information, the Committee will endeavour to define as precisely as pos- sible the elements required to reach a decision on the alleged non-compliance issue.

-What is the presumed gravity of the al- leged non-compliance

-The Committee may consider the pre- sumed gravity of a case before launch-ing any information gathering efforts.
-However, such a consideration may be difficult, if there is not sufficient informa- tion available.
-This consideration may have particular weight where obtaining information may be logistically difficult or very costly.

-Type of information needed
+a) Type of information needed

 The missing information may be:

-Objective information, such as background and contextual information, including texts of legislation/regulations in general of the Party concerned and legislation transposing the Convention, facts related to the particular case, such as dates, exact text of a decision, etc.
+• Background and contextual information, including texts of legislation/regulations in general of the Party concerned and legislation transposing the Convention, facts related to the particular case, such as dates, exact text of a decision, etc.

-Views and opinions, e.g. on how national legislation works in practice, the underlying reasons for specific problems, etc; and
+• Views and opinions, e.g. on how national legislation works in practice, the underlying reasons for specific problems, etc; and

-Advice, for instance, on how to solve a continuous problem with the application of existing legislation, and on how to influence the practices of members of the public or public administration, etc.
+• Advice, for instance, on how to solve a continuous problem with the application of existing legislation, and on how to influence the practices of members of the public or public administration, etc.

-Possible sources of the required information
+b) Possible sources of the required information

 Depending on the type of the missing information, the sources may vary and may include:

-Requests to the government of the Party concerned, usually through the national focal point and the relevant public authorities, or to the communicant;
+• Requests to the government of the Party concerned, usually through the national focal point and the relevant public authorities, or to the communicant;

-Requests to the NGO and scientific communities, and academia;
+• Requests to the NGO and scientific communities, and academia;

-Literature and other research and analytical material;
+• Literature and other research and analytical material;

-The secretariat and the public in the Par- ty concerned (if not represented by the NGO) may contribute as well.

-What are the interest and the motiva- tion of the information provider

-The Committee is mindful of the fact that the interest and the motivation of the per- son/body supplying the information may affect the accuracy and/or complete- ness of the information.
+• The public;

+• The secretariat.

-Time and cost implications of information gathering
+c)Time and cost implications of information gathering

-The Committee will consider which means would be the fastest and most cost-effective to serve the objective of information gathering.
-Obtaining some types of information may im- ply increased cost and/or logistical difficulties, without any guarantee that the effort to obtain the information will be successful.
-In such cas- es, the Committee may rely on assumptions.
-For instance, while the view of the public in gen- eral with regard to compliance by a Party of the general provisions of the Convention may be a significant source of information, this would require the launch of a large survey, with major cost and organizational implications.
 In principle, the Committee’s approach to information gathering is pragmatic and cost-effective, and aims to facilitate the smooth carrying out of its tasks.
 A pragmatic approach to information gathering also means that the Committee may avoid being overloaded with too much information, and may only seek additional information when it deems necessary for the consideration of a specific matter.
 If the required information can be made easily available by the Committee members or the secretariat, there may be no need to request such information from the Party concerned or the communicant.

 Means of information gathering

-On the basis of the elements above (source, costs, etc) the means for information may be organized in, but not limited to, the following three groups:
+The means for information include the following three groups: